slhck/slhck.github.io/_posts/2017-03-01-rate-control.md

 I've talked about the [Constant Rate Factor](/articles/crf) in another article in more detail.
 It basically gives you constant quality throughout your encoding process.
 It's a "set and forget" thing—just specify the CRF and let the encoder do the rest.

     ffmpeg -i <input> -c:v libx264 -crf 23 <output>
-    ffmpeg -i <input> -c:v libx265 -crf 23 <output>
+    ffmpeg -i <input> -c:v libx265 -crf 28 <output>

-CRF ranges from 0 to 51 (like the QP), and 23 is a good default.
-18 should be visually transparent; anything lower will probably just waste file size.
+CRF ranges from 0 to 51 (like the QP).
+23 is a good default for x264, and 28 is the default for x265.
+18 (or 24 for x265) should be visually transparent; anything lower will probably just waste file size.
 Values of ±6 will result in about half or twice the original bitrate.
 The only downside with this mode is that you don't know what the resulting file size will be.

 Note that a two-pass and CRF encode with the same resulting bitrates should be identical in quality.
 The main difference is that with two-pass, you can control the file size (if that is a requirement), whereas with CRF you just specify the quality you want.